binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 ### [Cloud Service Provider vs In-house](https://speakerdeck.com/binarymist/does-your-cloud-solution-look-like-a-mushroom)

 It depends on the CSP, and many things about your organisation.
-Each CSP does things differently, has strengths and weaknesses in different areas of the shared security model, has different specialities, is governed by different people and jurisdictions (USA vs Sweden for example), some are less security conscious than others.
+Each CSP does things differently, has strengths and weaknesses in different areas of the shared responsibility model, has different specialities, is governed by different people and jurisdictions (USA vs Sweden for example), some are less security conscious than others.
 The largest factor in this question is your organisation.
 How security conscious and capable of implementing a secure cloud environment are your workers.

 You can have a more secure cloud environment than any CSP if you decide to do so and have the necessary resources to build it.
 If you don't decide to and/or don't have the necessary resources, then most well known CSPs will probably be doing a better job than your organisation.